Directory

 Read More close Created with Sketch.

-William Bortles joined J.S.
-Held in July of 2021 as part of J.S.
-Held's acquisition of Kineticorp.
-William (Will) Bortles has been reconstructing accidents since 2005.
-Mr. Bortles has a degree in Mechanical Engineering from the University of Colorado at Boulder.
-In addition to Mr. Bortles’ education as an engineer, he has received extensive training specific to the field of accident reconstruction.
-Will has undergone training from a number of credible organizations including Northwestern University – Center for Public Safety, Society of Automotive Engineers, Commercial Vehicle Safety Alliance, and the Crash Data Group.
-Mr. Bortles is fully accredited as an accident reconstructionist by the Accreditation Commission for Traffic Accident Reconstruction (ACTAR).
-He is a member of the Society of Automotive Engineers (SAE) where he has published peer-reviewed studies pertaining to accident reconstruction and event data recorders.
+William has a degree in Mechanical Engineering from the University of Colorado at Boulder.
+In addition to his education as an engineer, he has received extensive training specific to the field of accident reconstruction.
+Will has undergone training from several credible organizations, including Northwestern University – Center for Public Safety, the Society of Automotive Engineers, the Commercial Vehicle Safety Alliance, and the Crash Data Group.
+Will is fully accredited as an accident reconstructionist by the Accreditation Commission for Traffic Accident Reconstruction (ACTAR).
+He is a member of the Society of Automotive Engineers (SAE), where he has published peer-reviewed studies about accident reconstruction and event data recorders.
 Will also serves as a peer-reviewer for pending SAE publications and is an active member of SAE’s Data Collection and Archiving Standards Committee.
-Will is a member of the National Association of Professional Accident Reconstruction Specialists (NAPARS) and the Southwestern Association of Technical Accident Investigators (SATAI).
+He is a member of the National Association of Professional Accident Reconstruction Specialists (NAPARS) and the Southwestern Association of Technical Accident Investigators (SATAI).

 Insights by William Bortles